 Here at Lucy Bee, we're very aware of our social responsibility and we have this in mind when sourcing our products.

-Unlike the rest of our range, we're unable to buy our bath salts as Fair Trade (if we could, we would) and so we've decided to make a donation of 15p from the sale of each bath salt tub, to Love Support Unite, our chosen charity, fo every bath salt that we sell.
+Unlike the rest of our range, we're unable to buy our bath salts as Fair Trade (if we could, we would) and so we've decided to make a donation to our chosen charity, fo every bath salt that we sell.

 This is our way of ensuring that our full product range is helping to make a difference.

 You can read more on how these donations have been used here, and we thank you for suporting this by choosing our bath salts.